 Generally speaking there are two types of properties to flip:

 - Properties purchased below market value due to financial distress.
 Could be an apartment or a house.

 - The "fixer-uppers" or renovator's delight which after a cosmetic or structural facelift can be sold for a profit.

 Consistently finding fixer-uppers can be challenging, with most investors using this approach as a tactical strategy rather than a long-term plan.

-The first step in flipping is to find and purchase a property suitable for flipping.
-For strategy one, this might be a property whose owner is struggling to repay their mortgage or is forced to sell quickly for various reasons.
-For strategy two, it's buying the worst house on the best street at a great price.
+The first step in flipping is to find and purchase a house suitable for flipping.
+For strategy 1, this might be a property whose owner is struggling to repay their mortgage or is forced to sell quickly for various reasons.
+For strategy 2, it's buying the worst house on the best street at a great price.

 Following on strategy two, you will need to renovate, aiming to double your profit on every dollar spent renovating.
 After a stunning facelift, new appliances, fresh paint and maybe a redesign with an open plan kitchen living area, you're ready to sell.
 A flip needs to happen relatively quickly to give you a cash injection to fund your next flip.

 Assuming there are no hidden damages, no blow-out costs to your renovation budget and enough interest in the market to sell, you might be able to make a healthy profit.
 After all taxes and sales costs of course.